 Immunity remains the hot topic of the moment as we have all realised the true importance our health plays in global pandemics such as the one we currently find ourselves in.
-Public health and hygiene practices during Covid have been reiterating the importance of hand-washing and covering our mouths when we cough to prevent the spread of infections, however, in addition to this, the role nutrition plays in building a strong immune system has been well-researched and is an area that we, as a global population, can look to improve moving forward so as to try to avoid a repeat of this scale of infection as much as possible.
+Public health and hygiene practices during Covid have been reiterating the importance of hand-washing and covering our mouths when we cough to prevent the spread of infections, however, in addition to this, the role nutrition plays in building good gut health and a strong immune system has been well-researched and is an area that we, as a global population, can look to improve moving forward so as to try to avoid a repeat of this scale of infection as much as possible.

 My previous article looked at the role of adaptogens, bioactives and natural ingredients in immunity, however, this article will analyse a different approach to the topic and focus on gut and digestive health, which has become another topic of interest in the food and wellness culture over the last few years.